Connecticut Museum of Culture and History

-The Connecticut Historical Society is home to the CT Cultural Heritage Arts Program, a statewide initiative that locates, documents, assists, and presents many of Connecticut's finest community based folk and traditional artists.
-The artists in our program work in many genres both familiar (painting, dance, storytelling) and unfamiliar (lace-making, weaving, drum-making).
+The Cultural Sustainability team actively does on-the-ground outreach across the state and region, conducting fieldwork to identify and support folk and traditional artists, and employ original research in partnership with artists and communities to strengthen community-based resources.
+We are fortunate to work with Connecticut's finest community-based folk and traditional artists.
+The artists work in many genres, both familiar and unfamiliar.
 Their art forms derive directly from the cultural expressions of their ethnic groups and communities.
-Our artists come from groups who have recently settled here as immigrants and refugees, as well as from communities who have been in this area for a long time.
+These artists come from groups who have recently settled here as immigrants and refugees, as well as from communities who have been in this area for a long time.
 They have remarkable artistic and technical skills that reflect the history and heritage of our neighborhoods and schools, making their presentations very rich and often familiar to students.
 Traditional arts can teach across disciplines such as geography, history, physics, literature, and language arts, and also encourage healthy social values.